ropg/zfht/README.md

 #### Installing bind tools for DNSSEC using `zfht-sign`

-If you want to use `zfht-sign` to serve your DNS records with DNSSEC signatures, you'll need to install two tools: `dnssec-keygen` and `dnssec-signzone`.
+If you want to use `zfht-sign` to serve your DNS records with DNSSEC signatures, you'll need to install three tools: `dnssec-keygen`, `dnssec-signzone` and `dnssec-dsfromkey`.
 They come with the nameserver `bind`.
 In most distributions, they are part of a supplementary tools package.
 On FreeBSD, the package is called `bind-tools`, on Ubuntu it's called `bind9utils`.
 They might also come bundled as `bind-utils` or they might ship with the main `bind` package for your distro.

 *(Note that while `zfht-sign` uses `bind`'s tools for generating keys, I actually very much recommend using [`NSD`](https://nlnetlabs.nl/projects/nsd/about/), made by NLnet labs, as your actual nameserver.)*